Flexible Covariate Adjustments in Regression Discontinuity Designs: Introduction

 \subsection{Plan of the Paper}

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:Setup}, we introduce the setup and review existing procedures.
-In Section~\ref{sec:Covariate_adj}, we describe our proposed covariate-adjusted RD estimator.
-In Section~\ref{sec:Results}, we present our main theoretical results.
+In Section~\ref{sec:Covariate_adj}, we describe our proposed covariate-adjusted RD estimator, and we present our main theoretical results in Section~\ref{sec:Results}.
 Further extensions are discussed in Section~\ref{sec:Implementation}.
-Section~\ref{sec:Simulatios} contains a simulation study and Section~\ref{sec:Application} an empirical application.
+We present our empirical results in Section~\ref{sec:practical_performance} and simulation results in Section~\ref{sec:Simulations}.
 Section~\ref{sec:Conclusions} concludes.
-Proofs of our main results are given in Appendix~\ref{A:main}, and Appendices B--E give further theoretical, simulation and empirical results.
+The proofs of our main results are given in Appendix~\ref{A:main}.
+Appendix~\ref{sec:Inference} formally studies the proposed inference procedures and Appendix~\ref{sec:appendix_empirical_results} gives details on our literature survey.
+The Online Supplement contains additional empirical and simulation results.